CetinSert/cetinsert/README.md

 ⚡️<br>
 [**RTCode.io**](//RTCode.io)<br>
-The real-time web development playground for HTML, CSS, and JS.
-Changes in your code reflect instantly in the output, and vice versa.
-It supports in-editor Workers for backend code, that can be deployed to RTEdge.net.
+The real-time web development playground for HTML, CSS, and JS.<br>Changes in your code reflect instantly in the output, and vice versa.<br>It supports in-editor Workers for backend code, that can be deployed to RTEdge.net.

 ✨<br>
 [**RTCode.ai**](//RTCode.ai)<br>